From storage cylinder to knowledge centre, tourist attraction and city icon.

 The complex interplay of movement, light and shadow is generated by sun and wind, with no additional energy or complicated technology required.

-Visitors will reach an elliptical entrance level where two elevators take them to a roof terrace with large staggered terraces and event spaces and a bistro.
+Visitors will be welcolmed by an elliptical entrance level where two elevators take them to a roof terrace with large staggered terraces and event spaces and a bistro.

 The complex will be one of the tallest buildings in Heidelberg and a strong symbol of the transition towards renewables.

 The project links to LAVA's 2009 UTS reskin concept/research.
 UTS

 LAVA’s design for the energy park and energy storage tower won a 2018 International Architecture Award and the Future Project Award in 2017 WAFX Awards ‘heralding the world’s most forward-looking architectural concepts’.